ricarellano/functions-training/README.md

+Ricardo Arellano

+I had problems with the exercises 9 and 10, I didn't realize that I can use more than one loop.

 # Training - Javascript Functions

 Fork this repository to your GitHub account, then clone your GitHub copy onto your computer.
 Write the functions assigned below in the file `functions.js`.
 Use snippets to run and observe the results of your code.